CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

     ![Add sentinel](../Images/sentineladd.png)

-4. Adding Microsoft Sentinel to workspace asclab-la-{DeploymentID} is now in progress.
-This process will take few minutes to complete.
+4. Adding Microsoft Sentinel to workspace asclab-la-<inject key="Deployment ID" enableCopy="false" /> is now in progress.
+This process will take a few minutes to complete.

-5. Once the deployment of workspace is completed you will get a notification **Successfully added Microsoft Sentinel**.
-Refresh the web browser page to see the workspace listed on Microsoft Sentinel page.
+5. Once the deployment of the workspace is completed you will get a notification **Successfully added Microsoft Sentinel**.
+Refresh the web browser page to see the workspace listed on the Microsoft Sentinel page.

    ![Add sentinel](../Images/sentinelws.png)

 6. Select the workspace **asclab-la-<inject key="Deployment ID" enableCopy="false" />** on the **Microsoft Sentinel** page.

-7. From Microsoft Sentinel side pane, click on the **Data connectors** under the **Configuration** section.
+7. From the Microsoft Sentinel side pane, click on the **Data connectors** under the **Configuration** section.

     ![](../Images/microsoft-senitinel-latest.png)